sushil-great/Piratezparty/Guides/Programming-Guides.md

 -   [Build Yor Own X](https://github.com/codecrafters-io/build-your-own-x) - This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
 "Master programming by recreating your favorite technologies from scratch.⭐️

+-   [CodeImage](https://codeimage.dev/) - A tool to manage and beautify your code screenshots ⭐
+-   [OneCompiler](https://onecompiler.com/) - OneCompiler is a free online compiler.
+It helps users to write, run and share code online for more than 60 programming languages & databases, Including all popular ones like Java, Python, MySQL, C, C++, NodeJS, Javascript, Groovy, Jshell & HTML

 ## Documentation

 -   [Zeal Docs](https://zealdocs.org/) - Zeal software is an offline documentation browser for software developers.